getsentry/sentry-docs/src/collections/_documentation/error-reporting/configuration/index.md

 {:.config-key}
 ### `dsn`

 The _DSN_ tells the SDK where to send the events to.
-This option is always required and different SDKs might pick this up from an environment variable (`SENTRY_DSN`) or in the case if you are using the CDN version or the Browser SDK, it's already configured for you.
+If this value is not provided, the SDK will try to read it from the `SENTRY_DSN` environment variable.
+If that variable also does not exist, the SDK will just not send any events.

+Note: In runtimes without a process environment (such as the browser) that fallback does not apply.

 {:.config-key}
 ### `debug`